-Rank Label of the claims Legal basis Comments 1 Common equity Tier 1 (CET 1) Art.94 (1), point 15 of Bank Insolvency Act Claims arising from CET 1 instruments with due regard to the rights under each instrument 2 Additional Tier 1 capital Art.94 (1), point 14 of Bank Insolvency Act Claims arising from AT 1 instruments with due regard to the rights under each instrument 3 Tier 2 capital Art.94 (1), point 13 of Bank Insolvency Act Claims arising from Tier 2 instruments with due regard to the rights under each instrument 4 Subordinated liabilities Art.94 (1), point 12 of Bank Insolvency Act Claims arising from subordinated instruments and subordinated loans, not qualified as Additional Tier 1or Tier 2 capital 5 Senior non-preferred liabilities Art.94 (1), point 11 and Art.94 (3) of Bank Insolvency Act Claims arising from debt instruments meeting the following conditions: a) have an original contractual maturity of at least one year; b) do not contain embedded derivatives and are not derivatives themselves; c) the relevant contractual documentation related to their issuance and, where applicable, the prospectus explicitly refer to their lower ranking under normal insolvency proceedings.
+Rank Label of the claims Legal basis Comments 1 1 Common equity Tier 1 (CET 1) Art.94 (1), point 15 of Bank Insolvency Act Claims arising from CET 1 instruments with due regard to the rights under each instrument 2 Additional Tier 1 capital Art.94 (1), point 14 of Bank Insolvency Act Claims arising from AT 1 instruments with due regard to the rights under each instrument 3 Tier 2 capital Art.94 (1), point 13 of Bank Insolvency Act Claims arising from Tier 2 instruments with due regard to the rights under each instrument 4 Subordinated liabilities Art.94 (1), point 12 of Bank Insolvency Act Claims arising from subordinated instruments and subordinated loans, not qualified as Additional Tier 1or Tier 2 capital 5 Senior non-preferred liabilities Art.94 (1), point 11 and Art.94 (3) of Bank Insolvency Act Claims arising from debt instruments meeting the following conditions: a) have an original contractual maturity of at least one year; b) do not contain embedded derivatives and are not derivatives themselves; c) the relevant contractual documentation related to their issuance and, where applicable, the prospectus explicitly refer to their lower ranking under normal insolvency proceedings.
 Debt instruments with variable interest derived from a broadly used reference rate, and debt instruments not denominated in the domestic currency of the issuer, provided that principal, repayment and interest are denominated in the same currency, are not considered to be debt instruments containing embedded derivatives solely because of those features.
-6 Liabilities with a remaining maturity of less than seven days, owed to systems or operators of systems Art.94 (1), points 4c, 5, 7 and 8 of Bank Insolvency Act This category of liabilities can be ranked in four different ranks, depending on the time of occurrence of the liability and/or type of creditor as follows: Art.
-94 (1), p.
-4c Bank Insolvency Act

-&lt;sup>1 As a general comment please note that according to Art.
+1 As a general comment please note that according to Art.
 99 (3) of Bank Insolvency Act the distribution list composed by the trustee of a bank in insolvency proceedings is subject to appeal by interested creditors and the final determination of the ranking is within the competence of the Insolvency Court.